ART-ICON

 Where the river turns

-That dark chapter had led me to Sri Lanka the year before, in 2022, in search of clarity and healing.
-It was there, through the people I met and the experiences that unfolded, that I found the inspiration for this portrait and a creative energy I’d long been missing.
+That dark chapter had led me to Sri Lanka the year before, in 2022, once again searching for clarity and healing.
+It was there though, through the people I met and the experiences that unfolded, that I found the inspiration for this portrait and a creative energy I’d long been missing.

 To see my photograph exhibited along that same riverbank in 2025 felt surreal, almost poetic.
 Life has a strange way of coming full circle.
 What once symbolised heartbreak became a place of renewal.

-I’ve come to realise that some people enter your life only to destroy the goodness you carry, because they lack it themselves.
-It was a painful lesson, but it showed me how much I truly had to give, compassion, creativity, light.
-The proof was in what followed: the recognition of my work, the joy it’s brought to others, and the incredible people I’ve met along the way.
-Pain, I’ve learned, can be a powerful teacher.
-It strips you down, but it can also rebuild you into someone stronger, more open, more whole.
+Some people enter your life only to destroy the goodness you carry because they lack it themselves.
+It was a painful lesson, but it showed me how much compassion and creativity I had within me.
+The proof was in what followed, the recognition of my work, the joy it’s brought to others, and the incredible people I’ve met along the way.’